My number 1 most frequently emailed/asked question on this blog is:

 2. Take the GRE (if you are applying at the graduate level)

 Enough said.
-You’ll be fine — just buy a study guide book and use it.
-Especially for the math and vocabulary sections!
+You’ll be fine — just buy a study guide book and use it. :) Especially for the math and vocabulary sections!
+I recommend this study book from Kaplan.

 3. Take the Required Prerequisites